 They fund the war machine, the fossil fuel industries, and the largest monopoly corporations.
 Is it any wonder that our country has been steadily and inexorably sliding toward a corporatocracy?

-To win back our country, we must win back our money from Wall Street and invest it in Main Street:
+To win back our country, we must take back our money from Wall Street and invest it in Main Street with the establishment of city, county, and state public banks.

 "The privilege of creating and issuing money is not only the supreme prerogative of Government, but it is the Government's greatest creative opportunity.
 By the adoption of these principles, the long-felt want for a uniform medium will be satisfied.
 The taxpayers will be saved immense sums of interest, discounts and exchanges.
 The financing of all public enterprises, the maintenance of stable government and ordered progress, and the conduct of the Treasury will become matters of practical administration.
 The people can and will be furnished with a currency as safe as their own government.
-Money will cease to be the master and become the servant of humanity.
-Democracy will rise superior to the money power." -- Abraham Lincoln
+Money will cease to be the master and become the servant of humanity." -- Abraham Lincoln

-Initiative #2: Establish Public Banking in every city and county.
+Initiative #2 - Establish Public Banks in every city, county, and state.

 Public banking divests from Wall Street while investing in Main Street, chartering a City Public Bank to collect taxpayer money and allocate the proceeds for the local community's health and well being, and for a sustainable future.